jradlak/OFSim/README.md

 1. The rotation of the rocket does not completely coincide with the rotation of the thrust vector.

 Less urgent:
-1. Saving files in the source code editor.
-Currently, the editor only displays the loaded program text.
-2. Correcting the position of the sun and moon.
+1. Correcting the position of the sun and moon.
 Currently, they are located polar to the planet, despite maintaining the correct distances.
-3. Error handling in vm's assembly programs.
+2. Error handling in vm's assembly programs.
 Simple error handling in the Python programs is already here.

 **=====Plans for the future:=====**